rcsoccersim/manual/source/soccerserver.rst

 First of all we have the server parameters **server::sense_step** and **server::visible_angle** which determines the basic time step between visual information and how many degrees the player's normal view cone is.
-The current default values are 150 milli-seconds and 90 degrees.
+The default values in the asynchronous mode are 150 milli-seconds and 90 degrees.
+If players use the synchronous mode, the frequency of the visual information is synchronized with the simulation step.
+See the next section in detail.

 The player can also influence the frequency and quality of the information by changing *ViewWidth* and *ViewQuality*.